Mgepahmge/NeuZephyr/docs/README.md

 NeuZephyr is a lightweight deep learning library developed in C++ with CUDA C, designed to provide efficient GPU acceleration for deep learning model training and inference.
 Its goal is to help developers quickly implement deep learning models while maintaining an easy-to-use interface.

-If you're new to NeuZephyr and want to get started quickly, **the best place to begin is the documentation for the `ComputeGraph` class**.
-The `ComputeGraph` class allows you to define and manipulate the structure of your neural network, making it the foundation for both training and inference.
+If you're new to NeuZephyr and want to get started quickly, **the best place to begin is the documentation for the `nz::graph::ComputeGraph` class**.
+The `nz::graph::ComputeGraph` class allows you to define and manipulate the structure of your neural network, making it the foundation for both training and inference.

-Once you understand how to use the **ComputeGraph**, you'll be able to easily integrate other features like Tensors, Nodes, Optimizers, and more into your models.
+Once you understand how to use the **nz::graph::ComputeGraph**, you'll be able to easily integrate other features like Tensors, Nodes, Optimizers, and more into your models.

-For a detailed guide on how to use the `ComputeGraph` class, please refer to the **`ComputeGraph.cuh`** file or its documentation.
+For a detailed guide on how to use the `ComputeGraphh` class, please refer to the **`nz::graph::ComputeGraph`** class or its documentation.

+---

 ## Features